 Bad Husqvarna Mower Tensioner Pulley on Husqvarna Zero Turn

-Tensioner Pulleys are often made from a hard plastic with a bearing in the center.
+Tensioner Pulleys are often made from hard plastic with a bearing in the center.
 The pulley can break or the bearing can fail on a Husqvarna lawn mower.
 If you find a bad pulley, replace it with a new one.
 Make sure the belt is securely around the pulleys and inside the belt keepers.

 Worn or Missing Idler Arm Spring on a Husqvarna Zero Turn

 The purpose of the idler spring is to place tension on the drive belt.
-Replace the spring if it is broke, missing or stretched.
+Replace the spring if it is broken, missing or stretched.
 Keep the tensioner arm greased on so it has some movement and doesn’t seize up.